aboudaman/flaskblog/review.md

     flask db migrate -m "initial migration"
     flask upgrade() -> applies changes to the database flask downgrade() -> removes the last migration from the database

+# Not having to import the database instance and models each time in the shell
+add
+@app.shell_context_processor
+def make_shell_context():
+    return dict(db=db, User=User, Role=Role)

+#Before using shell
+export FLASK_APP=hello.py

+# Adding Migration - Used to make changes and update your database efficiently
+pip install flask-migrate

+import in your project: from flask_migrate import Migrate flask db init flask db migrate    # Perform the migration flask db upgrade    # Apply the migration